 Please note the following aspects related to this Self-Declaration of Student Illness form:

-1. Similar to the submission of a medical form, YOU ARE RESPONSIBLE for contacting Jennifer Campbell, the administrative staff in your department to make arrangements for an accommodation for this work.
+1. Similar to the submission of a medical form, YOU ARE RESPONSIBLE for contacting the professor for this course to make arrangements for an accommodation for this work.